Kudostoy0u/Scio.ly/src/app/docs/content/2026/disease-detectives.md

 - Use concise sentences anchored in computed numbers: “AR_e=0.62 vs AR_u=0.08 (RR≈7.5) suggests egg salad as likely vehicle; remove item, audit temperature logs, and reinforce cross‑contamination prevention; confirm with lab.”
 - When uncertain, outline next steps: “If WGS links cases across counties, expand traceback; if not, consider alternative exposures with similar timing.”

-## Scoring
-High score wins.
-Scoring emphasizes broad, foundational understanding and sound reasoning over obscure details.
-Tie‑breakers may be selected questions.

-How points are awarded
-- Calculations: correctness, proper units, and appropriate rounding; use of correct denominators/time windows.
-- Interpretation/explanations: align conclusions with data; avoid overreach; acknowledge uncertainty.
-- Graphs/tables: clarity of labels, correct structure (e.g., 2×2 tables), and legibility.
-- Scientific method: hypothesis generation, testing, and iteration; selection of appropriate study designs; bias/confounding awareness and control.

-Example scoring rubric (illustrative)
-- Case definition (precise, sensitive then refined): 5–10 pts
-- Person–place–time orientation (line list/epi curve interpretation): 10–15 pts
-- Correct AR/RR/OR computations with denominators: 10–20 pts
-- Study design choice and justification: 5–10 pts
-- Control and prevention recommendations (feasible, proportionate): 10–15 pts
-- Communication: concise, data‑anchored statements: 5–10 pts
-- Tie‑breakers: selected computation or interpretation items.

-Strategy for maximizing points
-- Show work for every calculation (even if brief); label variables and denominators.
-- Translate numbers to decisions (what will you do differently given AR/RR/OR?).
-- Use stratification or clear statements about potential confounding when appropriate.
-- If a figure/table is ambiguous, state your interpretation and note alternative readings.